About this course

 Pre-requisites

-One year of biology and one course in either neuroscience, physiological psychology, or biological psychology at university level.
+One course in biology and one course in either neuroscience, physiological psychology, or biological psychology at university level.

 Faculty